supertypeai/sectors-kb/recipe/01_list_all_subsectors.md

 ```
 ![Better Visualization](./image/top_5_companies_by_subsector.png)

-And now we have a much better visualization that we can show to our boss! :wink:
+And now we have a much better visualization we can show our boss! :wink:

-Now we have pull the data from [Sectors](https://www.sectors.app) and do a little bit data processing and visualize the data!
-Now you can take a look at another API and try to build your own visualization based on your needs or you can simply follow along this cookbook and grab more insights with us!
+In this recipe, we've pulled the data from [Sectors](https://sectors.app) and do a little bit data processing and some simple data visualization!
+Now you can take a look at another API and try to build your own visualization based on your needs or you can simply follow along the rest of this cookbook to see more recipes that you can try!